Haroweeeeen/PsychEngine-EditByHarowin/README.md

+# Psych Engine-H
+This Engine is a modified version of PsychEngine.
+##Added feauture
+ÅEAdd json that can change the coordinates of sprites and other objects in the state.
+(Check the description of each json in the Edits file.)<br>

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.